-Fig. 972 Number of utility facilities compared with the size of the Dutch population
+Fig. 978 Number of utility facilities compared with the size of the Dutch population

-Energy and water production
+Decreasing energy and water production

 Note 3: Including power installations(>50 GWh per year), in the context of joint ventures, exploited by energy distribution companies and industrial companies.